1) Innate immunity

 A) different receptors that recognize a pathogen.

-B) lymphocytes with receptors that can bind to the pathogen.
+B) lymphocytes with receptors that can bind to the

 C) epitopes that the immune system can recognize.